 - Teignbridge & Meeth

-Day Two: Our first full day will be spent on Dartmoor, one of the last strongholds for several nationally declining species of butterfly and home to two of the rarest, Marsh Fritillary and High Brown Fritillary (late May onwards), which will be our primary targets for the day.
+Day One: Our first full day will be spent on Dartmoor, one of the last strongholds for several nationally declining species of butterfly and home to two of the rarest, Marsh Fritillary and High Brown Fritillary (late May onwards), which will be our primary targets for the day.
 We will split our time between two main areas and habitat types.
 The first will be an exploration of the Rhôs pastures found in the farmland bases of Dartmoor’s river valleys and home to Marbled White, Small Pearl-bordered Fritillary and the gorgeous Marsh Fritillary whose colonies represent about a fifth of the English population.
 We will also spend some time looking for the stunning Narrow-bordered Bee Hawk-moth which is another specialist of Rhôs pasture and a nationally scarce day-flying moth worth seeing!
 Following a delicious pub lunch, our second walk will be around the steep, south facing bracken slopes of the Dart Valley.
 Here we have a good chance of encountering many butterflies including Dark Green Fritillary, Green Hairstreak, Wall, Pearl-bordered Fritillary and the High Brown Fritillary.
 Despite suffering one of the steepest declines of any butterfly species nationally, High Brown seems to thrive here and has become one of the best places to see this species in the country.

-Day Three: Our second day will take us to the western border of Devon and the Tamar Valley in search of one of the rarest and hardest to see species, the Heath Fritillary.
+Day Two: Our second day will take us to the western border of Devon and the Tamar Valley in search of one of the rarest and hardest to see species, the Heath Fritillary.
 On the verge of extinction and limited to just four main areas in the UK, two of which are in Devon, this butterfly is now the focus of much conservation effort in the hope it can be brought back from the brink.
 We will dedicate a whole day and visit two different sites in our attempt to find and enjoy views of this butterfly.
 Good sightings are heavily linked to sunny weather and so we will visit on whichever day appears to be the sunniest and warmest in order to maximise our chances.
 In addition to the Heath Fritillary, we also have a chance to see other species including Silver-washed Fritillary, Small Skipper, Marbled White and Small Tortoiseshell.